remipassmoilesel/docker-jsxc-openfire-etherpad/README.md

-# Docker image for JSXC / Openfire
+# Docker image for JSXC / Etherpad / Openfire

+Small Docker file to test:
-Small Dockerfile to test the XMPP client JSXC and the server Openfire.
+* The XMPP client JSXC
+* Etherpad
+* The server Openfire.

 Run and enjoy !